 But, as we know, computing, even on handheld devices, is enabled by a multitude of business models.
 Selling hardware is one thing, but Microsoft showed that one could sweep up profits in the industry by selling enabling software.
 It’s much harder to assign a share of profits if we try to consider all the business models associated with computing and all the form factors that computing has taken shape in.

 The problem can be acutely observed with the iPad alone.
-It’s sold with a decent margin, though not one which approaches that of the iPhone.
+It’s sold with a decent margin2, though not one which approaches that of the iPhone3.
 It also enables an ecosystem with thousands of collaborating firms and users.